shikhasitaula/leaflet_challenge/README.md

 ## code:
 1. **Data extraction:** I used D3.js to get earthquake data from USGS and make sense of it.

-2. **Markers That Talk:** Each earthquake is a dot on the map.
+2. **Interacive Markers:** Each earthquake is a dot on the map.
 The bigger the dot, the bigger the quake!

-3. **Color Secrets:** I used different colors for different depths of earthquakes.
+3. **Color:** I used different colors for different depths of earthquakes.
 It helps you see which ones are deeper.

-4. **Legend Guide:** I made a small box that tells you which color means what depth.
+4. **Legend:** I made a small box that tells you which color means what depth.
 So you're never confused!

-5. **Map Wizardry:** I used Leaflet to make a map.
+5. **Map:** I used Leaflet to make a map.
 It's like a big canvas where we put our earthquake markers.